-In Her Shoes is a series that explores women’s empowerment efforts through a day in the life of young women around the world.
-Episode 1 follows Rani, a 17-year-old from Mumbai’s Red Light Area.
+In Her Shoes explores women’s empowerment efforts through a day in the life of Rani, a 17-year-old from Mumbai’s red-light area.

-The inspiration for this series came from Doree’s frustration with pre-existing media coverage that so often portrays women’s stories in a way that generalizes complicated situations and leads to viewers becoming desensitized to seeing yet another story of poverty and oppression.
+The inspiration for the film came from Doree’s frustration with pre-existing media coverage that so often portrays women’s stories in a way that generalizes complicated situations and leads to viewers becoming desensitized to seeing yet another story of poverty and oppression.

 Since we’ve now spent many hours talking about, forming, and analyzing this story, we thought it would be fun to ask each other questions to give some background on the piece and get an understanding of each other’s experiences.